SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 require exact results
 and don't call for the special values listed above, a floating-point number might not be the right data type.
-Consider using fixed-point numbers instead as described in <doc:TheBasics#Integers>.
+Consider using fixed-point numbers instead, as described in <doc:TheBasics#Integers>.

 ## Type Safety and Type Inference